 How AI is transforming aviation maintenance from reactive to predictive, generating multimillion-dollar savings and dramatically improving flight safety

 Commercial aviation is undergoing a quiet revolution.
-As passengers focus on comfort and punctuality, behind the scenesartificial intelligence is rewriting the rules of aviation maintenance, transforming a traditionally reactive industry into a predictive and proactive ecosystem.
+While passengers focus on comfort and punctuality, behind the scenes theintelligence artificial intelligence is rewriting the rules of aviation maintenance, transforming a traditionally reactive industry into a predictive and proactive ecosystem.

 For decades, the aviation industry has operated under two basic paradigms: reactive maintenance (repair after failure) or preventive maintenance (replacing components according to fixed schedules).
 Both approaches result in huge costs and systemic inefficiencies.